News

 In summary

 The density of spray foam is key in determining how effective insulation will be and where it should be applied.
-Cell and closed cell spray foams both have unique benefits.
+Open cell and closed cell spray foams both have unique benefits.
 Open cell foam offers flexibility and noise reduction at a price while closed cell foam provides better R values moisture resistance and structural support.
 Knowing how density R value and insulation performance are connected helps professionals make choices, on which type of spray foam suits their needs best.

 When you take into account the features of cell and closed cell spray foam and consider the insulation needs of the building you can select the material to guarantee lasting energy efficiency, comfort and security.
 Whether you focus on cost, thermal effectiveness or environmental durability opting for the correct spray foam insulation will contribute to establishing an eco friendly building setting.